Menu

 Experiencing debilitating migraines every week which impacted work and my personal life alike, I switched to decaf tea (and have never liked coffee anyway) and felt better in terms of energy levels and diminished migraines.

-I have however, switched out some personal beauty products for organic versions and use Epsom Salts once a week or so in the bath (or in a foot soak) to promote detoxification.
+I have however, switched out some personal beauty products for organic versions, changed to a BPA-free water bottle and use Epsom Salts once a week or so in the bath (or in a foot soak) to promote detoxification.

 No more overworking and more time off social media.
-Less time doing tasks that other people should have been doing themselves and more time reading books and walking in nature.
+Less time doing tasks that other people should have been doing themselves and more time reading books, making time for yoga, baths and walking in nature.

 This one simple thing changed my whole outlook on living with a chronic health condition.